F5Networks/TunMesh/20240429.TunMesh/docs/api_flows.md

 This flow is initiated by T receiving a packet over the tun device destined for R.

-This flow requires G and R to be registered to each other.
+This flow requires T and R to be registered to each other.
-This flow requires T -> R session auth.
+This flow requires T -> R session auth, which will be initiated if it does not already exist.

 ```
                               T                                                            R